step-security/harden-runner/README.md

 ### 🚫 Run your job without sudo access

-> Applies to GitHub-Hosted Runners
+> Applies to GitHub-hosted runners

-GitHub-Hosted runner uses passwordless sudo for running jobs.
+GitHub-hosted runner uses passwordless sudo for running jobs.

 - This means compromised build tools or dependencies can install attack tools
 - If your job does not need sudo access, you see a policy